 projects and issues in McLean County.
 The goal of the campaign is to make McLean County a stronger

 economic force and a better place to live.
 Each spring, the One Voice Task Force travels to Washington,

 D.C. to meet with our congressional delegation.
-More information about March 2015 trip.
+More information about One Voice.